You would be hard pushed to find any positive celebrity quotes concerning menopause and menopause symptoms. I know, because I have searched for them…

 Is there another way?

-It’s hard to believe from these quotes that menopause is natural transition in all women’s lives…
+It’s hard to believe from these quotes that menopause is a natural transition in all women’s lives…

 BUT I believe that there may be another way to experience menopause.
 One that may require some extra effort and probably some lifestyle changes too.
 It is also an investment in your current and future health

 In my experience, there are many actions you can take to make this transition smoother

 I work with women to address any underlying imbalances and nutritional deficiencies.
 I also look at any potential lifestyle factors which may be contributing to and exacerbating symptoms.

 - What you eat (and drink)

 - Your exposure to chemicals and toxins

 N.B.
 There may be occasions when hormone replacement therapy may also be beneficial.
 This is something that would need to be discussed on an individual basis with a qualified medical practitioner.